search icon

 Why Do You Need Security as a Service (SECaaS)?

 According to IDC’s Cloud computing study, 92% of organizations have at least some part of their IT environment as cloud-based.
-Added to that, more than 55% of the organizations currently use multiple public clouds.
+Additionally, more than 55% of the organizations currently use multiple public clouds.
 The survey also found that Technology decision-makers believed privacy and security challenges to be the major hurdles preventing them from taking full advantage of their public clouds.

-‘The State of Cloud Security 2020’, a survey by Sophos, found almost two-thirds of the organizations (70%) hosting data/workloads in the public cloud experienced a security incident.
-Moreover, multi-cloud organizations reported more security incidents than those using only a single platform.
+‘The State of Cloud Security 2020,’ a survey by Sophos, found that almost two-thirds of organizations (70%) hosting data/workloads in the public cloud experienced a security incident.
+Moreover, multi-cloud organizations reported more security incidents than those using only one platform.

 Types of SECaaS